PRODUCT INFO Asus ROG Strix Z370-E Gaming X Motherboard Manufacture Asus Available at View at Amazon

 - Performance Test

-For gaming and synthetic bench of the graphics card following software were used:-
+For gaming and synthetic bench of the graphics card the following software were used:-

 - Wolfenstein The New Order